ofloveandhate/bertini_real/python/docs/index.rst

 Welcome to Bertini_Real's Python documentation!
 ****************************************************

-This is the module for NumpySTL
+This is the documentation for bertini_real's python implementation.

-Requirements:
-This project depends on several Python libraries such as numpy-stl and trimesh.

 Tutorials
 ==========

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    tutorials/glumpy